Noctis/kickstart-app/docs/Folders.md

 `.htaccess` contains directives for Apache's `mod_rewrite` module.

-### src/Configuration

-This folder contains the `FancyConfiguration` class acts as a wrapper for Kickstart's base `Configuration` class.
-Both allow one to access application's configuration, defined in the `.env` file.

-The difference between `FancyConfiguration` and the base `Configuration` classes is that the former allows you to define option-specific getter methods, like `getDbHost()`, while the latter offers just the generic getters, i.e. `get()`.

 ### src/Console/Command

 This folder contains project's commands classes, available through the `bin/console` entry point.
 Each command should be